Planning Your Major or Minor

 The following is a general outline around which either the Bachelor of Arts or Bachelor of Science degree program in psychology may be organized.
 Programs for individual students may vary, however, so students should consult with their academic advisers regularly to plan or modify their programs.

-Students must also fulfill the General Education requirements listed in the catalog and should consult with their advisers about how these can best be met.
+Students must also fulfill the General Education requirements listed in the catalog and should consult with their advisors about how these can best be met.

 First Year.
 General Psychology (PSY 001) should be taken during the first year because it is a prerequisite for all other psychology courses.
 In addition, Introduction to Statistics (MA 005) should also be taken.
 These two courses may be taken either semester.
 The remainder of one's courses taken during the first year should fulfill the General Education requirements.
 Note that taking a laboratory course in Chemistry or Physics for the B.S. degree will also fulfill the Physical Science General Education requirement.